 Structure Problems: Draw Lewis & Line Structures

 In these problems you will be asked to draw chemical structures, interconverting between Lewis structures and line structures and drawing the full line structures corresponding to ones that contain abbreviations.
-This section is new; if you find issues or errors please leave a comment.
+New: Problems on adding lone pairs and assigning charges to atoms.
+If you find issues or errors please leave a comment.

 The fact that the properties of substances are related to their structures at the atomic/molecular level has been called the "central dogma" of chemistry.
 It follows that being able to interpret and draw representations of chemical structures is a prerequisite to understanding the reactivity of organic compounds.